nasa/cumulus/docs/deployment/README.md

 ---

-## Configure EarthData Application
+## Configure Earthdata Application

 The Cumulus stack can authenticate with [Earthdata Login](https://urs.earthdata.nasa.gov/documentation).
 If you want to use this functionality, you must create and register a new Earthdata application.
 Use the [User Acceptance Tools (UAT) site](https://uat.urs.earthdata.nasa.gov) unless you intend use a different URS environment (which will require updating the `urs_url` value shown below).

 Follow the directions on [how to register an application](https://wiki.earthdata.nasa.gov/display/EL/How+To+Register+An+Application).
 Use any url for the `Redirect URL`, it will be deleted in a later step.
-Also note the password in step 3 and client ID in step 4 use these to replace `urs_client_id` and `urs_client_password` in the `terraform.tfvars` for the `cumulus-tf` module shown below.
+Also note the password in Step 3 and client ID in Step 4 use these to replace `urs_client_id` and `urs_client_password` in the `terraform.tfvars` for the `cumulus-tf` module shown below.

 ---